schopenhauer/reebou/README.md

 foreman start
 ```

-The app is ready to be deployed to the cloud (e.g. Heroku, Azure, Google App Engine).
-The `Procfile` and `app.yaml` files have been configured with sane defaults.
+`Procfile` and `app.yaml` have been configured with sane defaults, so the app is ready to be deployed to the cloud.

 ## Caching